Study abroad and scholarship opportunities

 With Erasmus Mundus, you can enrol in a postgraduate degree programme jointly offered by universities based in different EU countries - in certain cases, even outside Europe.
 You study or conduct research in at least two countries - and are awarded a joint, double or multiple degree as a result.
 Scholarships for Erasmus Mundus are available for students from Europe and all over the world.

 Interested?
-Check out online the Masters and PhD programmes that participate in Erasmus Mundus.
-Visit the website of the joint masters or doctorate of your choice for information on entry requirements and the calendar for applications.
+Check out the Masters programmes that participate in Erasmus Mundus.
+Visit the website of the joint masters of your choice for information on entry requirements and the calendar for applications.

 Erasmus Mundus scholarships can also support partnerships with universities from a range of countries and regions across the world.